SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 # Entity Legal Forms Code List

 ## Content
-This folder includes the material used to generate the Entity Legal Forms in RDF to be published by the Publications Office for the [legal form type of a Legal Entity](https://semiceu.github.io/Core-Business-Vocabulary/releases/2.1.0/#LegalEntity%3AlegalFormType) in the Core Business vocabulary.
+This folder includes the material used to generate the Entity Legal Forms in RDF to be published by the Publications Office for the [legal form type of a Legal Entity](https://semiceu.github.io/Core-Business-Vocabulary/releases/2.1.0/#LegalEntity%3AlegalFormType) in the [Core Business vocabulary](https://semiceu.github.io/Core-Business-Vocabulary/releases/2.1.0/).

-The folder mainly includes:
-1. The file [2023-09-28-elf-code-list-v1.5.csv](2023-09-28-elf-code-list-v1.5.csv) downloaded from [GLEIF Entity Legal Forms](https://www.gleif.org/en/about-lei/code-lists/iso-20275-entity-legal-forms-code-list)
-2. The file [countries-skos.rdf](countries-skos.rdf) downloaded from [Publications Office Country Authority Table](https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/country) version 20230915-0
-3. The file [ELF_OP_matching.csv](ELF_OP_matching.csv) that matches the countries in GLEIF with those in Publications Office
-4. The file [SPARQL-query-for-ELF-v1.5.rq](SPARQL-query-for-ELF-v1.5.rq) created to generate the Entity Legal Forms in RDF
-5. The file [output-v1.5_validated.ttl](output-v1.5_validated.ttl) generated as output containing the Entity Legal Forms in RDF

-The [SPARQL-Anything server](https://github.com/SPARQL-Anything/sparql.anything#using-the-server) [version 0.9.DEV-5](https://github.com/SPARQL-Anything/sparql.anything/releases/tag/v0.9-DEV.5) has been downloaded directly in this folder so it can access to the GLEIF ELF Code list and to the Publications Office Country Authority Table and, via a web interface (pointing the browser to http://localhost:3000/sparql), it helps to type in the SPARQL query and to execute it.

-Due to it's size (200 MB), SPARQL-Anything was not included in this repository, so, in order to run the query, one must download the server version of SPARQL-Anything themselves.

 ## Process